bkajj/expert-system/README.md

 # expert-system
-Expert system that helps with choosing programming language for your project based
+Expert system that helps with choosing programming language for your project